Proto-fascism: Japan

 According to some scholars, Japan, which has a tradition of obedience, cooperation, and solidarity, already had at least a proto-fascist and proto-totalitarian spirit, so unlike Italy and Germany, it was able to adopt a totalitarian attitude without radical change in the late 1930s.

+During the Meiji era, there was a clash between liberal Ōka shugi (欧化主義), which advocated for Western-style modernization, and nationalist/anti-Western Kokusui shugi (国粋主義), which was critical of modernization; the latter later became the ideological foundation of Japanese fascism or Kokka shugi (国家主義) and is regarded as proto-fascism.
+Kokusui shugi is based on the theory of kokutai (国体論) and absolutizes the Emperor of the ikkei and the people/nation (国民) as a historical community.

 Gen'yōsha (founded in 1879), and the Black Dragon Society (founded in 1901), are representative proto-fascist organizations.

 Spain

 The historians Paul Preston and Julián Casanova, who treat Francoism as a Spanish variant of fascism, note that "Spanish fascism" was established by the unity of the right-wing groups and parties and the military rebels, which formed the Nationalist faction of the Spanish Civil War.
 According to them, the Spanish anti-republican right which would later support the rebellion, including the cultural association Acción Española which propagated the idea of an anti-republican military uprising, the nationalist authoritarian corporatist party CEDA, the organization Spanish Renovation, and the Carlist Requetés, shared a political culture, similar to the Italian proto-Fascism and the German Völkisch movement.
 In the Civil War, the Spanish right, including the military rebels, underwent further political radicalization and fascisation; as Preston writes, "throughout the Civil War, the politics of the army were indistinguishable from contemporary fascisms."